 as Patsy (Patrick Bailey) looks on (photo by Tony Nelson)

-where the stage has been built out, and I've come to see that it's a must for most plays.
+This is the second play I've seen at the New Century Theatre where the stage has been built out, and I've come to see that it's a must for most plays.
 Even though a few rows of seating are lost, the usual wide and shallow stage often just doesn't work.
 In this case, Andrea Heilman has designed a shabby but neat little home on the square stage, with vintage kitchen appliances and tape players.

 The New Electric Ballroom continues for only two more weekends, so get there soon if you like complex, layered, disturbing, engrossing, tragic, beautifully performed theater.